-Lastly, there’s the concern of Nayib Bukele pursuing a second consecutive term as president, a move considered unconstitutional, according to legal experts.
+Lastly, there’s the concern of Nayib Bukele serving a second consecutive term as president, a move considered unconstitutional, according to legal experts.

 Dating back to 1994, El Salvador has always had security and economic challenges.
-The good news for Salvadorans going into 2024 is that the security issue has almost disappeared; however, the economic challenges in the country have worsened.
+The good news for Salvadorans is that in 2024, the security issue has almost disappeared; however, the economic challenges in the country have worsened.

 Overcoming the Challenges Salvadorans have will not be easy; as a matter of fact, they might get worse.
 The world’s economic problems, the Russia/Ukraine war, and the Israel conflict will continue to affect El Salvador’s economy.